-The current poor level of data availability and mapping of the important ecosystems within the Basin needs to be addressed so that groundwater programs can be monitored government initiated the GAB sustainability initiative in 2000 with \$31.8 million being allocated primarily for capping and piping works.
+In response to the inadequate investment to address these issues the government initiated the GAB sustainability initiative in 2000 with \$31.8 million being allocated primarily for capping and piping works.
 The plan provides a framework for a target of 30% of bores to be rehabilitated within 5 years and 30% of bore drains replaced to reduce salt loads to streams.
 The plan aims to have all bores rehabilitated and all bore drains replaced after 15 years.